AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 >[!CAUTION]
 >
->Please use the SDK referenced here under, as a regression has been confirmed on previous SDK:
+>Please use the SDK referenced here under, as a regression has been confirmed with the previous SDK:
 >`AEM SDK v2024.06.16647.20240607T103723Z-240500`

 ### Enhancements {#enhancements-16544}